electricimp/Usb/docs/DriverDevelopmentGuide.md

 If the driver can support the device, the method should return a new driver instance or an array of driver instances (when multiple interfaces are supported and a driver instance is created for each of them).

-If the driver can’t support the device, return `null`.
+If the driver can’t support the device, this method should return `null`.

 The driver-device matching procedure can be based on checking Vendor ID, Product ID, device class and/or subclass, and/or interfaces.